Patrick-L-Taylor/Portfolio-Management-Projects/README.md

 ---

-# Portfolio Optimization using Markowitz Model
+# Portfolio Optimization using Markowitz Model Project
 This project uses the Markowitz Model, to optimize a two asset porfolio.
 Leveraging Excel alongside fundamental financial theories, the project successfully delineates the creation of an efficient frontier.

 ## Project Overview: